andreterceiro/dio-mobile-meu-tudo--good-pratices-to-restful-apis/README.md

 Teacher said that in case of the use of a verb in a URL we must use a correct verb with the route, as example the verb GET with the route "/users" instead ot the route "/getUsers".

+# Route versioning

+Teacher showed an example o route versioning, the part "v1", "v2" etc in the URL.

 # 7 Boas Práticas Para APIs RESTful Profissionais article

 [link](https://www.dio.me/articles/7-boas-praticas-para-apis-restful-profissionais)